Need to talk? Call 1800 882 436.

 Key facts

-• See your doctor if your child is in pain, or if they have blood in their poo.
+• See your doctor if your child has faecal incontinence (passing stool when they don't mean to) or blood in their stool.

-• Simple changes in diet and healthy bowel habits can help improve constipation.
+• Simple changes in diet and healthy bowel habits can help treat constipation in children.

 What is constipation?